Uninett/nav/doc/geomap/README.rst

   viewing area.
 It should not be very difficult to come up with a hack to fix this.

-* The fix function in utils.py has a known error (conveniently, none of the actual calls to the function cause this error to occur) marked with a "TODO" comment.
+* The :py:func:`utils.fix` function has a known error (conveniently, none of the actual calls to the function cause this error to occur) marked with a `TODO` comment.
 It should probably be fixed.
-(No, the function is -- despite the name -- not able to fix itself.
+(No, the function is, despite the name, able to fix itself.
 Not in that sense, at least).